• Skip to main content

 Ingredients You Need to Make This Recipe

 • Cracked black pepper.
 The large pieces of peppercorn add bursts of peppery, woody, and piney flavors.
-I like to go a little heavy on the cracked pepper, but only use as much as you like.
+I like to go a little heavy on the cracked pepper but only use as much as you like.

-How To Make This Recipe
+How To Make Southern Coleslaw

 What is Coleslaw?

 Coleslaw is a cabbage salad dating all the way back to ancient Rome.
-Southern coleslaw first came about when mayonnaise was invented in the 19th century and has transformed into the delicious, sweetened coleslaw we know today.
+Southern coleslaw first came about when mayonnaise was invented in the 19th century and has transformed into the creamy, sweetened coleslaw we know today.

 Variations and Substitutions